 Step into a digital hinterland, where lives are fictionalised, cloned and reassembled and the search for love is caught up in a forest of neural networks….

-The Ubiquitous Woman is a multi-media music-theatre work for four classical singers, two instrumentalists and treated sound, with music by Martin Ward and libretto by Di Sherlock.
-It tells the story of Natalie, whose physical ability to clone younger selves at will spirals out of control as her clones start to pursue their own relationships and agendas in a parallel digital world.
+The Ubiquitous Woman is a new multi-media music theatre work for five classical singers, two instrumentalists and treated sound.
+With a wry, glittering score by Martin Ward and provocative libretto by Di Sherlock, it tells the story of Natalie, whose ability to clone herself at will spirals out of control.
+As her selves multiply physically and digitally in Simon Kenny’s set design of reflections and illusions, they pursue their own relationships and agendas with limitless possibilities and unintended consequences.

 What is the cost of re-inventing ourselves online?

 And are we all afraid of being left behind by technology and love?

 Witty, poignant and topical, The Ubiquitous Woman is the inaugural production from New Notes & Noises.
 It builds on the dynamic and creative partnership of Clare McCaldin and Di Sherlock whose previous acclaimed collaborations include Mary’s Hand.
 Two years in the making, The Ubiquitous Woman will tour in 2019 to UK theatres and concert halls.